 Should landlords have a home warranty on a rental property?

-Having warranty coverage creates peace of mind for you, as a landlord and/or property owner, that even if the manufacturer’s warranty fails, you still are covered.
+Having warranty coverage creates peace of mind for you, as a landlord and/or property owner, that even if the manufacturer’s warranty fails, you are still covered.

-Not only does a home warranty plan protect you from paying exorbitant fees for appliance repairs, but you also will be able to rest a little easier knowing that one portion of your responsibility as a landlord is covered.
+Not only does a home warranty plan protect you from paying exorbitant fees for appliance repairs, but you will also be able to rest a little easier knowing that one portion of your responsibility as a landlord is covered.

 What is covered in a landlord home warranty?

 You may choose to include coverage for as many appliances and home systems in your plan as possible, such as a refrigerator, oven, dishwasher, heating system, air conditioner and plumbing.
-You may also choose to leave certain items out if you know that the items are past the point of normal wear and tear.
+You may also choose to leave certain items out if you know that the items are past normal wear and tear.

 What should a landlord consider when choosing a home warranty plan?